COVID-19 ServicesGet Well Urgent Care is here for you during this public health crisis.

 Rapid, PCR, and Antibody Tests Available

-How to get tested – Lincoln Park location:
+How to get tested – Lincoln Park location (see below for Southgate and Woodhaven):

 Currently, we are able to accept walk-ins for COVID-19 testing at most times.
 When we get busy, here is the process for reserving a time: